What Is Executive Dysfunction? (And Why It’s Not Just Laziness)

 Task Initiation Troubles

 Perhaps the most recognisable symptom is the peculiar paralysis that strikes when trying to begin a task.
 You might sit at your desk, fully intending to start that important project, yet find yourself locked in a bizarre standoff with your own brain.
 Hours pass, anxiety builds, and still you cannot begin - despite knowing exactly what needs doing and genuinely wanting to do it.
-This isn’t procrastination in the traditional sense; it’s more like your brain’s starter motor has disconnected from the engine.
+This isn’t traditional procrastination; it’s more like your brain’s starter motor has disconnected from the engine.

 Time Blindness

 Time, for many people with executive dysfunction, isn’t a reliable stream but rather a disjointed series of “now” and “not now.”
-You might find yourself genuinely shocked when you realise it’s 3 pm already, having lost all sense of how long you’ve been doing something.
+You might feel genuinely shocked when you realise it’s already 3 pm, having lost all sense of how long you’ve been doing something.
 Estimating how long tasks will take becomes a wild guessing game, usually with overly optimistic predictions.
 Deadlines approach with alarming speed, and despite your best intentions, you’re perpetually running late.

 The Transition Tangle